 Wexford County Councils Senior Executive Scientist comments on our applications along with others as 'considerable expansion'.
-Firstly our T03/49 sites are renewals and have also been used by other companies previous to us therefore the pre and post licencing use of these sites is for the last 50 years and is this not expansion.
-Thus we cannot undertake pre-development benthic sampling as the site is already in use.
-T03/77 although technically a new application on paper represents an area that has been used and continues to be used by our company and thus no pre development sampling is applicable in this case.
-In regard to T03/71 we have no problem with some limited pre and post development sampling for benthos provided it is not at a great cost financially.
+Firstly our T03/48 site has been used by us pre and post licencing for the last 50 years as a harvesting site and thus this is not expansion.
+Our application T03/91 is on an area that we used pre licensing in 2002 and which due to a mapping error was refused in 2002.
+The site has been used to hold stock prior to later finishing on site 48A and so it is not a new site at all.
 The issue of benthos that is referred to by the Senior Executive Scientist is dealt with in the Appropriate Assessment process.
 In response to his request for further information we have the following:

 - Our stock movements into the harbour from the Irish Sea are regulated by the Department of Marine and the Marine Institute and invasive species are covered by that.
 Furthermore as mentioned earlier in response to the MI comments we will be drafting a contingency plan with the BIM environmental Officer for invasive species.
-One must remember that our dredger is operating in near shore water only and with a native species and as such the risk presented is low. - Mytilus edulis are a native species - 3.
-Our sites with the exception of T03/71 have been used for nearly 50 years so a predevelopment baseline benthic sample is not applicable. - 4.
-Again in relation to water quality the SFPA have been testing shellfish in the production area for many years now and it is classified as B. Our sites with the exception of T03/71 are not new sites so a predevelopment water quality survey is not applicable.
+One must remember that our dredger is operating in near shore water only and with a native species and as such the risk presented is low. - 2.
+Mytilus edulis are a native species

+- 3. Our sites have been used for nearly 50 years so a predevelopment baseline benthic sample is not applicable. - 4.
+Again in relation to water quality the SFPA have been testing shellfish in the outer and inner areas of the harbour and the inner area (where site T03/91 is located) is achieving good results and should be reclassified within the next several months.
+Our sites are not new sites so a predevelopment water quality survey is not applicable.
 Furthermore it would seem incredulous that the Senior Executive Scientist would think that mussels will negatively affect the physiochemical quality of the water when mussels only improve water quality unlike Section 4 discharges which the Senior Executive Scientist is responsible for licensing.
-The EPA undertake comprehensive Water Quality testing as part of the Water Framework Directive for the Slaney Estuary and Wexford Harbour.
+The EPA undertakes comprehensive Water Quality testing as part of the Water Framework Directive for the Slaney Estuary and Wexford Harbour.
 We find it strange that the Senior Executive Scientist is asking us to replicate this work.
-However for site T03/71 we would have no issue with pre and post development water testing again within acceptable financial limits.